ibm-cloud-docs/power-iaas/network-use-cases.md

 Figure 6 describes the network connectivity between a virtual machine and a Red Hat Satellite server on IBM Cloud setup.

 ![Network connectivity for full Linux subscription](./figures/net-conn-full-linux-sub.png "Network connectivity for full Linux subscription"){: caption="Network connectivity for full Linux subscription" caption-side="bottom"}

-[SDN-DHCP-start]{: tag-purple}

-## Use case 4: DHCP network inside the pod
-{: #dhcp-network-new}

-The {{site.data.keyword.powerSys_notm}} Dynamic Host Configuration Protocol (DHCP) service provides automated IP address assignment and network configuration for virtual server instances (VSIs) within your workspace.

-You can enable or disable the DHCP service on any subnet in your {{site.data.keyword.powerSys_notm}} workspace.
-When DHCP is enabled on a subnet, network interfaces that are configured to use DHCP automatically receive their IPv4 connection information, including IP address, subnet mask, gateway, DNS servers, and MTU settings.

-The operating system (OS) of your LPAR must be configured to use the DHCP services.
-{: note}

-You can enable or disable the DHCP service on your subnet either when you create a new subnet or after the subnet is created.

-When you create a new subnet, the DHCP service is enabled by default.
-Any existing subnets that were created before this feature became available, the DHCP service is disabled by default.

-[SDN-DHCP-end]{: tag-purple}